GauBen/formgator/README.md

 ## Usage with SvelteKit

+Formgator can be used in SvelteKit to validate form data and query parameters.
+Because formgator imports `@sveltejs/kit` internally, you need to bundle it with your application to avoid weird runtime behaviors:

+- Move `formgator` from `dependencies` to `devDependencies` in your `package.json`.
+- Add `ssr: { noExternal: ['formgator'] }` to the root of `vite.config.{js|ts}`.

+This will ensure that formgator use the bundled version of `@sveltejs/kit` instead of an external one.
+This also means that formgator will be tree-shaken in your production build, and no longer imported from `node_modules` at runtime.

 ### Form actions

-`formgator` exposes a SvelteKit adapter that can be used to validate form data in SvelteKit [form actions](https://kit.svelte.dev/docs/form-actions).
+Formgator exposes a SvelteKit adapter that can be used to validate form data in SvelteKit [form actions](https://kit.svelte.dev/docs/form-actions).

 ```ts
 // +page.server.ts